 This Site and Applications are not intended to create any attorney-client relationship, and your use of Divorce.com does not and will not create an attorney-client relationship between you and Divorce.com.
 Instead, you are and will be representing yourself in any legal matter you undertake through Divorce.com's legal document service.

-I understand that my purchase provides access to the platform and support services for thirty days.
-After thirty days, access automatically renews monthly and my card will automatically be charged the current rate, as indicated at my time of purchase (rate subject to change).
+Certain Divorce.com products include subscriptions for continued access to our platform, customer service, and other features.
+If your purchase includes a subscription, it will be disclosed at the time of or before you checkout.
+If your purchase includes such a subscription, your purchase provides access to the platform and support services for thirty days.
+After thirty days, access automatically renews monthly and your card will automatically be charged the current rate, as indicated at your time of purchase (rate subject to change).
 Cancel renewals anytime by visiting My Profile.

 Storage Subscription.
 If you have purchased the Divorce.com Storage subscription, Divorce.com will electronically store your documents and data for easy data recovery.
 Customers using Divorce.com Storage are encouraged to keep original copies of their documents in a secure location.
 Notice that by canceling Storage subscription you give Divorce.com permission to delete all your data from our storage.